-Let us describe the model of graphs $G_n=G_n(m,d)$ that we consider in the paper.
+Let us introduce the model of graphs $G_n=G_n(m,d)$ that we consider in the paper.
 We start with a complete graph $G_m$ on $m$ vertices.
-Then on each step, we construct a graph $G_n$ by adding to $G_{n-1}$ a new vertex and drawing $m$ edges from it to different vertices, chosen uniformly among vertices with a degree less than $d$.
+Then on each step, we construct a graph $G_n$ by adding to $G_{n-1}$ a new vertex and drawing $m$ edges from it to different vertices, chosen uniformly among vertices with degrees less than $d$.
 Note that for such a procedure to be possible, we need the condition $d\geq 2m$.
-In this paper we restrict ourselves with the case $d>2m$ since $d=2m$ implies that all but a constant number of vertices have degree $d$.
-This observation is crucial: the case $d=2m$ requires a different approach, and we do not consider it in the paper for the sake of convenience of a reader --- the main goal of this paper is to demonstrate a new approach to prove logical laws for recursive random graph models, and the proof of the convergence law for $d>2m$ fully does this job.
+The case $d=2m$ is easier since in this case all but a constant number of vertices have degree $d$.
+It has been already considered separately in~\cite{Marxiv} and requires a different approach that cannot be generalised to other $d$.

 Note that $G_n$, for $m\geq 2$, still does not obey the FO 0-1 law --- the reason is the same as for the original uniform attachment model, see \cite{MZ21}.
-Indeed, if we consider the number of {\it diamond graphs} (for $m=2$) or the number of complete graphs on $m+1$ vertices (for $m\geq 3$), it could be proven (similar to the way it was done in Section~2 of \cite{MZ21}, but with modifications similar to the arguments that appear in Sections~\ref{sec:4},~\ref{sec:5} of the present paper) that probability to have certain amount of such graphs is bounded away from both $0$ and $1$.
+Indeed, if we consider the number of {\it diamond graphs} (for $m=2$) or the number of complete graphs on $m+1$ vertices (for $m\geq 3$), it could be proven (similar to the way it was done in Section~2 of \cite{MZ21}, but with modifications based on the arguments that appear in Sections~\ref{sec:4},~\ref{sec:5} of the present paper) that the probability to have a certain amount of such graphs is bounded away from both $0$ and $1$.